urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 instead.

-We haven't yet covered some of the concepts described here, so don't worry if you don't fully understand `%dbug`'s functionality - you can refer back here later.
+We haven't yet covered some of the concepts described here, so don't worry if you don't fully understand `dbug`'s functionality - you can refer back here later.

 ## Virtual arms

 An agent core must have exactly ten arms.
-However, there's a special kind of "virtual arm" that can be added without actually increasing the core's arm count.
-A virtual arm is created with the [lustar](/docs/hoon/reference/rune/lus#-lustar) (`+*`) rune, and its purpose is to define _aliases_.
-It takes a list of pairs of names (aliases) and hoon expressions.
-When compiled, the aliases defined in the virtual arm are implicitly inserted at the beginning of every other arm of the core, so they all have access to them.
+However, there's a special kind of "virtual arm" that can be added without actually increasing the core's arm count, since it really just adds code to the other arms in the core.
+A virtual arm is created with the [lustar](/docs/hoon/reference/rune/lus#-lustar) (`+*`) rune, and its purpose is to define _deferred expressions_.
+It takes a list of pairs of names and Hoon expressions.
+When compiled, the deferred expressions defined in the virtual arm are implicitly inserted at the beginning of every other arm of the core, so they all have access to them.
+Each time a name in a `+*` is called, the associated Hoon is evaluated in its place, similar to lazy evaluation except it is re-evaluated whenever needed.
+See the [tistar](/docs/hoon/reference/rune/tis#-tistar) reference for more information on deferred expressions.

-A virtual arm in an agent might look something like this:
+A virtual arm in an agent often looks something like this:

 ```hoon
 +*  this  .